griffontechinc/privacy/PrivacyPolicy.md

 **Information Collection and Use**

 The Application collects information when you download and use it.
-This information may include information such as
+This information may include data such as:

-*   Your device's Internet Protocol address
+*   Your device's Internet Protocol (IP) address (used to determine approximate location)
 *   The pages of the Application that you visit, the time and date of your visit, the time spent on those pages
 *   The time spent on the Application
-*   your mobile operating system you use
+*   The mobile operating system you use
+*   Device identifiers, such as the Google Advertising ID (AAID) for Android or IDFA for iOS

+The Service Provider uses this information to optimize application performance, analyze user trends, prevent fraud, and serve advertisements through third-party networks.

 **Cookies and tracking technologies**

-The Application or its third-party SDKs may use cookies, SDKs, pixels, and similar technologies to support functionality, analytics, or service delivery.
+The Application and its third-party SDKs use cookies, software development kits (SDKs), pixels, and similar tracking technologies to support functionality, analyze performance, and deliver personalized services.
 Where required by applicable law, the Service Provider will obtain consent before using non-essential tracking technologies.

+**Third Party Access & Advertisements**

+The Service Provider shares limited information with third-party service providers to aid in improving the Application and delivering relevant services.

+Specifically, the Application integrates the **Google AdMob SDK** to display advertisements.
+Google AdMob may automatically collect and process device identifiers (AAID/IDFA), cookies, location data, and ad interaction metrics (such as clicks or views) to personalize ad content, measure campaign efficacy, and perform analytics.
+For more information on how Google manages and protects your data, please visit the official [Google Privacy Policy](https://policies.google.com/privacy).

 **Your Rights**